 In December 2017, "The Tax Cuts and Jobs Act" was signed into law.
 At March 31, 2018, the Company made a reasonable estimate and recorded a remeasurement of the Company's net deferred income tax assets and liabilities based on the new reduced U.S. corporate income tax rate.
 The impact on the net deferred tax asset before valuation allowances was a reduction of \$3.1 million, which was offset by a corresponding decrease in the valuation allowance of the same amount.
 The Company recorded a benefit of \$0.3 million for alternative minimum tax credits which, under the new tax law, are refundable.
-As of March 31, 2020, the amount of the AMT credits was \$143 thousand, all of which will be refunded to the Company upon filing of the fiscal year 2020 federal tax return.
+At March 31, 2020, the amount of the AMT credits was \$143 thousand.
+As of March 31, 2021, the Company requested a \$143 thousand refund, related to the AMT credits, from its recently filed fiscal year 2020 federal tax return.